ui.Chat

 @chat.on_user_submit

-messages # Create a response message stream
+# Create a response message stream

-= await my_model.generate_response(messages, stream=True)
+response = await my_model.generate_response(user_input, stream=True)

-response # Append the response into the chat
+# Append the response into the chat

-is a placeholder for the function that generates a response based on the chat's messages.
+await chat.append_message_stream(response)In the outline above, my_model.generate_response() is a placeholder for the function that generates a response based on the chat's messages.
 This function will look different depending on the model you're using, but it will generally involve passing the messages to the model and getting a response back.
-Also, you'll typically have a choice to stream=True
+Also, you'll typically have a choice to stream=True the response generation, and in that case, you'll use .append_message_stream() instead of .append_message() to append the response to the chat.
+Streaming is preferrable when available since it allows for more responsive and scalable chat interfaces.

 Parameters

 A unique identifier for the chat session.
-In Shiny Core, make sure this id matches a corresponding chat_ui call in the UI.
+In Shiny Core, make sure this id matches a corresponding

 How to handle errors that occur in response to user input.
 When